saichandglobal/ssss/.gitlab/issue_templates/oncall_onboarding.md

 - [ ] [Woodhouse](https://gitlab.com/gitlab-com/gl-infra/woodhouse/)
 - [ ] sre-oncall Slack bot: `/sre-oncall handover`.
 [Source](https://about.gitlab.com/handbook/engineering/infrastructure/team/reliability/on-call-handover/).

+### Incident Management

+- [ ] To declare an incident via Slack: `/incident declare`.
+- [ ] When you're ready, add yourself to the [EOC Shadow PD Schedule](https://gitlab.pagerduty.com/schedules#PZEBYO0).
+- [ ] Checkout an example Alert in `#production`, Explore the `Runbook`, `Dashboard`, the discription and the related `Prometheus graph` by clicking `show more`.
+Note that any of these links could be outdated, so proceed your evaluation with caution.
+- [ ] Understand when an Incident Review is required by viewing [The Incident Review Handbook](https://about.gitlab.com/handbook/engineering/infrastructure/incident-review/#incident-review).

 ### Security

 - [ ] Explain all traffic policing mechanisms we have available: https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/rate-limiting/README.md